vhumpa/dogtail/README.md

     Dec-08-2015

     We have accumulated a good number of enhancements since the last version, and are also working on making our first python3 ready release.
 All from one single code base.
-See ​https://fedorahosted.org/dogtail/ticket/63
+See https://fedorahosted.org/dogtail/ticket/63
     Dogtail 0.9.0 is out!

     Over the last year we've made a good number of fixes, added some new features and got overall stability to the point where we can make a new 'major minor' release.
 With 0.9 we're finally getting only a step away from what we'd like to get done with 1.0.
 Also thanks to you all who helped us out by sending patches.
-For details on what's new, check the ​NEWS.
+For details on what's new, check the NEWS.

-    Also, if looking for offline api docs, you can download the latest ​here Dogtail 0.8.2 is out!
+    Also, if looking for offline api docs, you can download the latest here Dogtail 0.8.2 is out!

     Second update to the 0.8 series containing several fixes and improvements (notably new dogtail-run-headless-next) is out.
-Check ​NEWS
+Check NEWS
     Dogtail 0.8.1 is out

     A first update to the 0.8.x branch is out, containing several fixes as well as some sniff improvements.
     Dogtail 0.8.0 Final is out!

-    See what's new: ​NEWS!
+    See what's new: NEWS!

         Dogtail 0.8.0 Release Candidate is out!
         After more then two years a 0.7.x branch update containing several fixes, version 0.7.1, is now out!
-        Thanks to ​qt-at-spi project, QT can now be used with dogtail!
+        Thanks to qt-at-spi project, QT can now be used with dogtail!

     What is it?

-    dogtail is a GUI test tool and automation framework written in ​Python.
+    dogtail is a GUI test tool and automation framework written in Python.
 It uses Accessibility (a11y) technologies to communicate with desktop applications. dogtail scripts are written in Python and executed like any other Python program.
     Features

         It's Just Python™: If you can do it in Python, you can do it with dogtail.